iqoOopi/HenryPracticeShop/README.md

 ## Key Library
 * React + Redux to build FrontEnd and Cart.
-* Materialize Css to handle style and responsive design https://materializecss.com/
+* node-sass and Materialize sass to handle theme style and responsive design https://materializecss.com/
 * React-Route to route between different page.
 * redux-persist to prevent losing cart after refresh page, redux-thunk and axio to make api call.
 * Express + GraphQL to build a simple backend with json data.